Audi A6 Interior

-The 2013 Audi A6 comes standard with a sunroof, tri-zone automatic climate control, push-button start and Audi’s MMI infotainment system, which includes a 10-speaker stereo, Bluetooth, satellite radio and an iPod interface.
-Options and features available on higher trims include Bose or Bang & Olufsen audio systems, four-zone automatic climate control, a backup camera with parking sensors, adaptive cruise control and a blind spot monitoring system.
+The 2014 Audi A6 comes standard with a sunroof, tri-zone automatic climate control, a 10-speaker audio system, Bluetooth phone connectivity, satellite radio, an iPod interface and Audi’s MMI infotainment system, which controls many of the A6’s audio, climate and navigation functions.
+Available features include Bose or Bang & Olufsen audio systems, Bluetooth music streaming, four-zone automatic climate control, a backup camera, front and rear parking sensors, adaptive cruise control and a blind spot monitoring system.
 A navigation system with Audi Connect is also available.
-Audi Connect turns the A6 into a wireless hotspot, supporting up to eight Wi-Fi-enabled devices.
-Additionally, the navigation system can use the Internet connection to display Google Earth views instead of the usual maps.
+With Audi Connect, the A6 functions as a wireless hotspot that can support up to eight Wi-Fi-enabled devices.
+Audi Connect also enables the navigation system to display Google Earth satellite imagery.

 - "The highly styled and quiet-riding sedan offers so much technology that becoming familiar with all the features takes hours behind the wheel.
 Thankfully, the improved MMI control makes it easy to navigate most of the options." -- Popular Mechanics (2012)